NarayanGaryStartupJourney/Reform-Landing-Page/docs/IN_APP_BROWSER_FIX.md

 **You MUST redeploy the Google Apps Script** for this to work:

 1. Go to: https://script.google.com
-2. Open your "ProFormance Waitlist" project
+2. Open your "Reform Waitlist" project
 3. Replace `Code.gs` with contents from `updated-google-apps-script.js`
 4. **Save** (💾)
 5. **Deploy**: